-Long introductory no-interest period
+Long interest-free period

 Foreign transaction fee

-- Foreign transaction fee: Using this card abroad wipes out your rewards because of the 3% fee on purchases made in other countries.
+- Foreign transaction fee: Using this card abroad wipes out the benefit of your rewards because of the 3% fee on purchases made in other countries.
 Pair this card with one with travel rewards, or check out a card with a flat rewards-earning rate and no foreign transaction fee, like the Capital One Quicksilver Rewards or the Bank of America Travel Rewards.

 Earning Points & Rewards

 There’s no limit on how much cash back you can earn, and you’ll also earn rewards whenever an authorized user makes purchases.
 Points don’t expire as long as your account is open and in good standing.

 Rewards are tracked as Chase Ultimate Rewards points—100 points is usually equal to $1 when redeemed.
 Here's what you can redeem points for:

 - Cash back: You can do this at any time for any amount—there’s no minimum redemption threshold to worry about.
-Rewards can be redeemed as a statement credit to your credit card account or as a direct deposit to your checking or savings account.
+Rewards can be redeemed as a statement credit to your account or as a direct deposit to your checking or savings account.

 - Gift cards: You can cash in points for gift cards that can be used for dining, entertainment, shopping, and more.

 - Amazon purchases: If you link your Freedom Unlimited credit card account to your Amazon account, you can use your points to instantly pay for all or part of your Amazon orders.
 Points can even go towards tax and shipping on your purchases.
 Rewards redeemed at Amazon checkout are valued 20% lower than other forms of redemption.

-How to Get the Most Out of This Card
+How to Get the Most out of This Card

-Chase Freedom Unlimited's Other Features
+Chase Freedom Unlimited's Benefits